aime-team/pytorch-benchmarks/README.md

 ## Optional arguments:

+  -m, --model : Model used for training.
+Default: resnet50
   -w, --warm_up_steps : Number of warm up steps in every epoch.
 Warm up steps will not taken into account.
 Default: 10
-  -ne, --num_epochs: Number of epochs.
+  -ne, --num_epochs : Number of epochs.
 Default: 10
   -b, --batch_size : Global batch size.
 Default: 64
-  -ng, --num_gpus :Number of gpus used for training.
+  -ng, --num_gpus : Number of gpus used for training.
 Default: 1
-  -m, --model : Model used for training.
-Default: resnet50
   -f, --use_fp16 : Use half precision.
 If not given fp32 precision is used.
   -dp, --parallel: Use DataParallel for Multi-GPU training instead of DistributedDataParallel.
 If not given, DistributedDataParallel is used.
   -ddp, --distributed: Use DistributedDataParallel even for single GPU training.